MatNN/MatNN/README.md

-# MatNN: A NN framework for MATLAB
+# MatNN: An NN framework for MATLAB

 **MatNN** is a MATLAB framework for neural network training and testing.
 It aims to provide the similarity of [Caffe](http://caffe.berkeleyvision.org), and elastic workflow of [MatConvNet](http://www.vlfeat.org/matconvnet).